Calling of the disciples: Gospel of Luke

 The Gospel of Luke reports the call by the Sea of Galilee too, but along with the first miraculous draught of fishes.
 In all Gospel accounts, this episode takes place after the Baptism of Jesus.

 Commentary

-John McEvilly notes that Jesus choose His followers and representatives from among "the foolish, base, and contemptible things of this world," in order to show that the success of the Gospel was completely "the work of God, and not of man."
+John McEvilly notes that Jesus chose His followers and representatives from among "the foolish, base, and contemptible things of this world," in order to show that the success of the Gospel was completely "the work of God, and not of man."
 He believes that while "walking," (Matt.
 4:18) Jesus was meditating on the way he might establish and consolidate the kingdom of heaven.

 Cornelius a Lapide comments on the phrase, “From now on you will catch men,” (Luke 5:10) noting that the Greek ζωγρῶν means "take them alive, catch them for life."
 St. Ambrose translates this verse with "make them live," as if Christ had said, “Fishermen take fishes for death, that they may kill them, but thou, O Peter, shalt catch men unto life, that they may begin a new life, and live unto God in holiness.”